Speed10x/BlogWriterBot-AI/README.md

 ## Usage

 1. Start a chat with your bot on Telegram.
-2. Use the buttons to generate different types of content:
+2. Use the /start or /help command to get started.
+3. Choose a mode using the provided buttons:
    - SEO Blog Post
+   - Virtual Girlfriend
-   - General Blog Post
+   - General Chat
-   - Generate Image (description)
-3. Chat with the bot for general interactions.
+4. Interact with the bot based on the selected mode.
-4. Admin can use special commands like /admin and /stats.
+5. Use the /mode command to switch between modes at any time.

 ## Admin Commands

 - `/admin`: Access admin-only features
-- `/stats`: View bot usage statistics (placeholder)
+- `/stats`: View bot usage statistics

 ## Deployment on Render